Top ARKit app Skrite adds teleportation to its AR messenger

 “Our primary acquisition strategy has been to build an exceptional app that leverages groundbreaking technology,” Skrite cofounder and COO Dr. Arshia Siddique told me.
 “The AR market, to date, has been saturated with gaming apps, so there has been a real thirst for something that’s more accessible to everyone.
 Skrite stands out because of its uniqueness to enable social interaction through augmented reality in a way that’s never been done before.
 And because users can claim portions of the sky on a first-come, first-served basis, there’s incentive to reserve your space now.”

-But when it came to user acquisition, the company didn’t simply rely on creating an engaging experience.
+But when it comes to user acquisition, the company hasn’t simply relied on creating an engaging experience.

 “Tactically, we focused on the college market early on, via online and offline channels such as ground marketing, Facebook ads, and more, and saw the Skrite community take off from there,” Siddique said.